 If you like the feel of plastic, you can get a reusable one or even better opt for a stainless steel bottle from a brand like 24 bottles.

 In general, I’m always hungry, mainly because I love long-distance running, and protein or breakfast bars used to be a quick fix to the problem on a busy day.
 But these are usually full of sugar and comes in a foil-like plastic wrapping.
 That’s why I added it to the list of things I no longer buy.

 Now I opt for pre-packed snacks and lunches instead.

-Veggies bought from the supermarket is often wrapped in plastic and sprayed with pesticides unless you are lucky enough to have a local organic supermarket.
+Veggies bought from the supermarket is often wrapped in plastic and sprayed with pesticides unless you are lucky enough to have a local organic and zero waste supermarket.
 The basics or economy range is the worst offender.

 We have been happy Riverford organic veg box subscription customers for a few years now.
-I find this to be cheaper and they reuse the cardboard box if you leave it out for the driver to collect.
-It’s a win-win all round.
-If we do need veg in addition to our regular order it becomes a bit more tricky, but choosing wisely in those instances or going to a local farm shop is our first point of call.
+We find this to be cheaper and they reuse the cardboard box if you leave it out for the driver to collect.
+It’s a win-win all around.
+If we do need veg in addition to our regular order it becomes a bit more tricky, but choosing wisely in those instances or going to a local farm shop or market is our first point of call.

 11. Paper Napkins

 Reusable cloth napkins remind me of dining in a posh restaurant, so we have upgraded our homecooked dinner times by replacing paper napkins with cloth ones instead.
 They are so easy to clean and come in a range of colours to complement any dining room table.
 If you do replace yours, opt for organic natural fibres to make sure there are no microplastics that shed when you wash them.